 - Additional support for the management of pain and sedation for non-surgical procedures.

-As staunch advocates for children, our physicians are committed to providing the best possible healing environment for these special patients while optimizing the chances for positive outcomes.
+As staunch advocates for children, PICU physicians are committed to providing the best possible healing environment for these special patients while optimizing the chances for positive outcomes.

-Our Critical Care Team specializes in stabilizing critically ill children after surgery or serious injury and illness so they can get back to the important work of healing.
-Once their condition is stable, our patients return to the care of their primary care team.
+The critical care team in the PICU specializes in stabilizing critically ill children after surgery or serious injury and illness so they can get back to the important work of healing.
+Once their condition is stable, the patients return to the care of their primary care team.

 UK Albert B. Chandler Hospital - Pavilion H800 Rose St.